© Alison Slattery - Two Food Photographers - Tourisme Montréal

-Set against the industrial backdrop of the Mile Ex, a popular Montréal neighbourhood, Manitoba offers a taste of nature in a stunning rustic-chic setting.
+Set against the industrial backdrop of the Mile-Ex, a popular Montréal neighbourhood, Restaurant Manitoba offers a taste of nature in a stunning rustic-chic setting.
 The restaurant's unique cuisine is inspired by Québec's natural ingredients and traditional roots.
 Designers from La Firme created a space that evokes the feeling of a Québec forest.
-The kitchen opens up to a slender torrefied-wood bar and a cedar-plank ceiling lets light filter through.
+The kitchen opens to a long wood bar and a ceiling made of cedar planks lets light filter through.
 The space is equal parts attractive, friendly and accessible.
 The menu varies depending on available produce and currently includes an appetizer of seal tataki, elderberry, smoked butter and kohlrabi and a main course of suckling pig, grilled cucumbers, thyme emulsion and ground ivy.
-Truly stunning!
+Truly delectable!

 As local as possible